matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 #### Native and browser-based clients

 This client type applies to clients that are running directly on the user-agent.
-These clients are either browser-based or are capable of interacting with a separate web browser to have the user interact with the authentication server.
+These clients are either browser-based or are capable of interacting with a separate web browser to have the user interact with the OpenID Provider.

 Those clients must use the authorization code flow by directing the user to the authorization endpoint to obtain authorization.
 After the user authenticated and authorized the client, the user's web browser is redirected to a URI hosted by the client with an authorization code.